MattyO/mattyo.github.io/drafts/2025-04-21-on-custom-features.md

 - You should choose to do a thing based on its merits or not.
 The cost structure he mentioned earlier (it affects every sprint forever) will dwarf any amount you could charge.
 - Tracking time, effort, and opportunity cost is a fool's errand.
 It's always turns into navel-gazing monopoly money in the past for me

 I do agree with his 3rd point.
 But...
 If you are at the point where this is a new idea, I think this recommendation will be pretty unclear in how to do it.
-Even here in TD Slack, we all probably have different ideas about what observability and instrumentation mean.
+Even here in Slack, we all probably have different ideas about what observability and instrumentation mean.

 ## My response